 While it may seem that a cup of coffee or an athletic sock can’t do more than meet an immediate need, brands are proving otherwise.
 Take Bombas socks, for example, which has captivated marketers with their “buy one, donate one” charity model.

 Yes, they make buyers feel good and meet that “values” requirement with this action.
 They also make a comfortable sock with colors, sizes, and styles for more than just your average athlete.
-They moved from a basic sock into gripper socks for little kids and underwear for women, all with the focus on comfort and durability without forgetting that “buy one, give one” model.
+They moved from a basic sock into gripper socks for little kids and underwear for women, all with a focus on comfort and durability without forgetting that “buy one, give one” model.
 Their online content is increasingly targeted to highlight the life journey.

 They’ve embraced the fact that millennial advertising isn’t about getting consumers to the sales finish line.
 It’s about coming alongside for their entire product lifecycle.